LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_vision_block.rst

    :end-before: # [custom-vision-block-class-end]

-Every custom image stage inherits from :class:`~crappy.blocks.vision.VisionBlock`.
+Every custom image stage inherits from :class:`~crappy.blocks.vision.block.VisionBlock`.
 This one only receives images, so it does not declare an output image shape or data type.

 ``prepare()`` checks that exactly one incoming ImageLink is connected and that there is no outgoing ImageLink.
 The parent method is called last to complete